wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 4. The page will refresh with the error notice removed

 == Changelog ==

+= 1.3.2 =
+* Added prominent notification directly below WordPress error messages
+* Improved user guidance with visual cues to connect error and solution
+* Added eye-catching styling to help users understand how to fix errors

 = 1.3.1 =
 * Added instructional notification explaining how to use the plugin